About the Exhibit

 1:15-3:00 View special exhibit Snow White and the Sevent Dwarfs: The Making of a Classic and the permanent collection if you purchase a combo ticket.

 3:00-4:00 Gather in the Museum Cafe for coffee and conversation

 4:00-5:30 Screening of Snow White and the Seven Dwarfs (1937, 87 minutes)

 Combo ticket to the special exhbition and general collection (including film) is $25 ($20 for seniors/students).
 A ticket to the special exhibit only is $10.
 You can buy your ticket online here: http://secure4.gatewayticketing.com/waltdisneyfamilymuseum/shop/ViewItems.aspx?CG=WDFMWS&C=EXHIBIT

-There is a $3 fee payable to the Bay Area Museum Meetup when you RSVP, which defrays subscription costs and discourages no-shows.
-Thank you for your understanding.
+BAMM fee: There is a $3 fee to reserve your spot with the Bay Area Museum Meetup Group.
+The fee covers Meetup.com subscription costs and cuts down on no-shows.

 Here is how to get to the museum, where to park and all that jazz. http://www.waltdisney.org/directions